GaurishBPere/MyntToDo/README.md

 - Swift 5.0
 - Minimum iOS version support 16.0
 - This app is supported on iPhones in Portrait mode
+- Install the Pods before running the app
+- For Firebase services we have used Swift Package Manager

 ## User details
 - Multi-User application.